-The report builds upon the Academy’s Enterprise Hub’s work to support talented entrepreneurs and decision-makers in transforming their engineering innovations into disruptive spinouts, startups, and scaleups.
+The report builds on the Academy’s Enterprise Hub’s work of supporting talented entrepreneurs and decision-makers in transforming their engineering innovations into disruptive spinouts and startups.

 Explore previous editions